slatedb/slatedb/rfcs/0003-timestamps-and-ttl.md

 We will introduce the concept of a compaction filter, which serves as a mechanism for pluggable participation in the compaction process.
 Specifically, the filter (if configured) will run on each key during the compaction process and optionally remove or modify the value.
+This is independent of the periodic compaction interval specified in the following section.

 For the scope of this RFC, we will be introducing a builtin TS/TTL compaction filter.
-This filter will add a tombstone to any value where `db.clock.now() > kv.meta.expire_ts`.
+This filter will add a tombstone to any value where `db.clock.now() > kv.attributes.expire_ts`.
 Note that tombstones will still contain a timestamp see [out of order insertions](#insertion-timestamps).
 If a tombstone is added, the TTL (`expire_ts`) for the row will be cleared, indicating that a future run of this filter should not remove the tombstone.

-Since this RFC does not cover the public API for compaction filters, this filter will simply run on any SST that specifies `meta_features: [Timestamp | TimeToLive]`.
+Since this RFC does not cover the public API for compaction filters, this filter will simply run on any SST that specifies `row_attributes: [Timestamp && TimeToLive]`.

 #### Periodic Compaction

-If the SST is written with the `TimeToLive` meta feature enabled, the compaction scheduler will compare the SST's `SsTableInfo#timestamp` with a newly introduced compaction config for periodic compaction time limits:
+If the SST is written with the `TimeToLive` row attribute enabled, the compaction scheduler will compare the SST's `SsTableInfo#timestamp` with a newly introduced compaction config for periodic compaction time limits: